charmbracelet/bubbletea/README.md

 ## Getting Started

-We recommend starting with the [basics tutorial][basics] followed by our [commands tutorial][commands] to understand what you can do with `tea.Cmd` and how they're used in BubbleTea.
+We recommend starting with the [basics tutorial][basics] followed by the [commands tutorial][commands].

-Additionally, we have have [documentation][documentation] that include frequently asked questions, issues, and more in-depth explanations on specific topics.
-Don't forget about our [examples][examples].
+Additionally, there is [documentation][documentation] that includes frequently asked questions, issues, and more in-depth explanations on specific topics.

+Don't forget to check out the [examples][examples].

 [basics]: https://github.com/charmbracelet/bubbletea/tree/master/tutorials/basics
 [commands]: https://github.com/charmbracelet/bubbletea/tree/master/tutorials/commands